dividedmind/statistics-done-wrong/p-value.rst

 The study participants?
 Not college undergraduates paid $10 for their time, as is usual.
-No, the test subject was one 3.8-pound Atlantic salmon, which "was not alive at the time of scanning.\ :cite:p:`Bennett:2010uh`
+No, the test subject was one 3.8-pound Atlantic salmon, which "was not alive at the time of scanning."\ :cite:p:`Bennett:2010uh`

 Of course, most neuroscience studies are more sophisticated than this; there are methods of looking for clusters of voxels which all change together, along with